 Connection Options

-You can configure your database connection manually by passing options to the SQL constructor:
+You can configure your database connection manually by passing options to the SQL constructor.
+Options vary depending on the database adapter:

 import { SQL } from "bun";